NHSDigital/software-engineering-quality-framework/assessment.md

 ### 8. Tech and architecture
 * The tech helps us deliver value.
 * We enjoy working with it and it supports fast, reliable and safe delivery.
-* We build self-contained functionality as independent components.
+* We have informed discussions about when/whether to split functionality into independent components, and the components we build have clear and clean boundaries of responsibility.
 * The architecture is clean.
 * The tech and architecture make testing, local development and live operations easy.
 * We use serverless or ephemeral infrastructure.